PoliticalGraveyard.com

 Whetsell, Charles — of Kingwood, Preston County, W.Va.
 Republican.
 Chair of Preston County Republican Party, 1969-73.
 Still living as of 1973.

 Whetsell, Clay B. — of Elkins, Randolph County, W.Va.
 Democrat.
-Mayor of Elkins, W.Va., 1941, 1944.
+Mayor of Elkins, W.Va., 1941-44.
 Presumed deceased.
 Burial location unknown.

-WHETSTONE: See also James Whetstone Overstreet — William Whetstone Wannamaker, Jr. — William Whetstone Wannamaker III
+WHETSTONE: See also James Whetstone Overstreet — William Whetstone Wannamaker Jr. — William Whetstone Wannamaker III

 Whetstone, Frank — of Cut Bank, Glacier County, Mont.
 Republican.
-Delegate to Republican National Convention from Montana, 1948 (alternate), 1952.
-Still living as of 1952.
+Delegate to Republican National Convention from Montana, 1948 (alternate), 1952 (member, Credentials Committee).
+Presumed deceased.
+Burial location unknown.

 Whetstone, Martha — of Greenbrae, Marin County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1996.
 Female.
 Still living as of 1996.

-WHETTON (Soundex W350) — See also ARCHETTO, BETTON, BOSCHETTO, BRETTON, DETTON, JETTON, LADDUWHETTY, LETTON, STRETTON, WHEATON, WHETCROFT, WHETMORE, WHETSEL, WHETSELL, WHETSTONE, WHETZEL, WHITON, WHITTON.
+WHETTON (Soundex W350) — See also ARCHETTO, BETTON, BOSCHETTO, BRETTON, DETTON, JETTON, LADDUWHETTY, LETTON, STRETTON, WHEATON, WHET, WHETCROFT, WHETMORE, WHETSEL, WHETSELL, WHETSTONE, WHETZEL, WHITON, WHITTON.

 Whetton, Edward Paul — of Mesa, Maricopa County, Ariz.
 Republican.
 Alternate delegate to Republican National Convention from Arizona, 2008.
 Still living as of 2008.